Well, there is only one really, but I do go full out with that one.

 - Traditional Irish piping as performed by

 I started out on the recorder at the tender age of 7, like most kids in Sweden did at the time.
 After one year of tuition, I was the only one left in the class, all others had quit to play football or whatever.
 But at this time the family moved from Enköping to Karlskrona, and I found myself in a bigger class which made it fun again.
-At this time my teacher wanted me to play the tenor recorder, to make it possible for us to play multi part pieces.
-This instrument was just too big for me – I simply couldn’t reach the holes, which was very frustrating.
+At this time my teacher wanted me to play the tenor recorder to make it possible for us to play multi part pieces.
+However, this instrument was too big for me – I simply couldn’t reach the holes, which was very frustrating.

 At the age of 10 I started on the oboe in the Kommunala Musikskolan, an (at the time) very comprehensive music education that every not too small Swedish town provided for those who lived there.
 My teacher worked at the military band in Karlskrona, Regionmusikkåren, and was a very nice man, although his pedagogical skills were perhaps not the best.
 Eventually I also got to play with that band and some other ensembles in the neighbourhood on a few occasions.
 At the age of 15 I also started on the bassoon, taught to me by the son of my oboe teacher.